top of page

 Created by the Youth Staff team, which brings the entire community together for fun events like Twin Day and Spirit Day.
 Afterwards, participants head to their issue-based

-Seminar classes go deep into topics such as education, immigration, community organizing, housing, food justice, environmental justice, and more.
-Seminar Teachers are experienced youth workers, and often graduates of our program; they weave together activities, media, and more to give a rich view of the information being covered.
+Our curriculum go deep into topics such as racial justice, gender justice, economic justice, queer justice or disability justice.
+Facilitators are experienced youth workers, and often graduates of our program; they weave together activities, media, and more to give a rich view of the information being covered.

 Community Action Projects

-Students are working for social justice in Greater Boston.
+Youth are working for racial and social justice in Greater Boston.
 Previous Community Action Projects have included creating a conference for Boston Public School teachers to learn about restorative justice and liberatory education; protesting racial injustice and access to quality education and youth jobs.

 After six and a half weeks of powerful programming, SLP concludes with three events: interactive Youth-Led Workshops; We Rise Up and Graduation, our closing celebration and commencement acknowledging the achievements of each young person's growth throughout the program.